MatrixManAtYrService/HelloWorld-sqlite/dependency.md

 ## Configuration management goes through [CMake](https://cmake.org/).

+CMake puts platform-specific things in `./build/` so that developers can do whatever they want in that directory.
+This keeps the source platform-independent.

 ### Installation In Linux

 I found the ubuntu repo version to be a bit old for my taste, so I installed it from source: